FedSub: Introducing Class-aware Subnetworks Fusion to Enhance Personalized Federated Learning: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we present an in-depth evaluation of FedSub through experimental analysis.
-We benchmark FedSub using three real-world datasets derived from m-health or remote monitoring applications, designed for three specific use cases: HAR based on inertial sensor data, Stress and Sleep Detection based on physiological signals derived from wearable sensors.
-The main objective of this evaluation is to assess FedSub performances handling non-IID data in PFL, increasing the personalization level with respect to the state-of-the-art solutions.
+In this section, we evaluate FedSub through a series of experiments on three real-world datasets derived from mHealth and remote monitoring applications.
+Specifically, they cover three use cases: HAR from inertial sensors, and Stress and Sleep Detection from physiological signals collected by wearables.
 In the following, we provide a detailed description of the selected datasets and preprocessing steps.
-Then, we compare FedSub performances with the most prominent PFL algorithms presented in Section \ref{sec:related} under both static and dynamic data generation settings.
-Finally, we explore the impact of the hyperparameters' selection and possible merging strategies.
+Then, we compare FedSub performance with the most prominent PFL algorithms under both static and dynamic data generation settings.